JKlueber/grammar_to_blocks/README.md

 in a `+=` list (this file predates the merged-statement/`refRuleNames` support described above, so it doesn't compute shared "check" types).
-Also exports its `argBuilders` registry, which `blockly-ts-target.js` actually imports and reuses.
+Also exports its `argBuilders` registry, which `blockly-ts-target.js` actually imports and reuses — this is the single place that knows how to turn each `IRPart.kind` (including `"reference"`) into Blockly JSON, so both targets stay in sync.
 Useful if you want Blockly JSON without the TypeScript/generator/main scaffolding that `blockly-ts-target.js` produces.

 ### `generate_blockly/src/code-generator.js` — standalone JS forBlock generator (not called by `parse.js`)